Saptarshi-prog/amplitude_modulation/README.md

 # amplitude_modulation
 This repository contains the MATLAB code for Amplitude Modulation.
 This can also be done using MATLAB Simulink.
 I have done it by writing a code in MATLAB Editor.
+This code contains user imput of Carrier wave, message signal and modulating index and subsequently calculates it and plots it in using the plot command.
+Three waves have been plotted simultaneously in the same figure.
+I have scaled down the time axis as needed and have done the same for all the parameters.
+This makes the plots look pretty.
+Do not get confused by seeing the carrier wave.
+It is scaled down to a different level than the message signal.
+Hope this would help.